HugCls/HugCls/README.md

-2025-08-24: "Information changes your mind.
-Action changes your circumstances." - Jack Butcher
+2025-08-25: "The quality of your commitments will determine the course of your life." - Ralph Marston